Twitter clarifies what behavior will get you banned

 Twitter's been in the headlines for years for its poor handling of abuse on the platform.
 Recently, the social media service has been rolling out new tools to fight abuse.
-Today, Twitter's Safety team published a new version of Twitter's rules to clarify policies for the social media service.
-It's important to note that basic guidelines and approaches haven't changed; this is just Twitter attempting to be more transparent and clear in how it handles abuse on the platform.
+Today, Twitter's Safety team published a new version of its rules to clarify policies for the social media service.
+The company said that basic guidelines and approaches haven't changed; this is Twitter attempting to be more transparent and clear in how it handles abuse on the platform.

 It's important to note that these clarifications are just the beginning.
 The Twitter Safety group is planning on releasing more in-depth descriptions of each of these issues later in November.
 The question is whether these steps will do anything to curb the rampant abuse on the platform.
 Clarifying policies is a smart step, but if Twitter doesn't enforce its own rules, it's not going to help at all.